 Device Stand and Holder

 Many of you are using a table or chair with books to prop up your device.
-If you have a standard Wenger or Manhasset music stand, that can work even better!
+If you have a basic black music stand, by Wenger or Manhasset, that can work even better!
 The best placement is a couple of feet past the end of the keyboard, and high enough to show both the keys and the student’s face as well.

 Your built-in microphone is probably sufficient.
 This is a really tricky one, since most inexpensive microphones have become much more expensive due to current circumstances.
 The Fifine microphone I purchased a few weeks ago was $5 above pre-Covid-19 times, and is currently selling for $5 more than I paid.
 A lavalier or lapel microphone is also probably fine.
 There is a risk in overpaying for any microphone right now.